“Let this mind be in you …” (Phil. 2:5).

 This spiritual principle is contrary to the modern “anti-virtues.”
-It is due to the acceptance of many of these anti-virtue that there is currently so much strife and turmoil.
+The acceptance of many of these anti-virtue is currently the cause of so much strife and turmoil.
 People are seeking “virtue” in externals.

 Further, St. John while speaking of the Three Holy Youths, teaches that they were able to keep themselves in the midst of a godless environment because “They had spiritual wisdom superior to worldly ways.”

-Clearly, we are told, it is not the fact that they were not burned that makes them so great, it is rather for the fact that they would not change their God-given phroneo when told to do so, they were willing to be cast into the fire for true doctrine.
-St. John says this is what we, Christians, are called to emulate.
+Clearly, we are told, it is not the fact that they were not burned that makes them so great, it is rather for the fact that they would not change their God-given phroneo when commanded to do so (by Godless authority); they were willing to be cast into the fire for true doctrine.
+St. John says we Christians are called to emulate this.
 The three youths were preserved in the fire because they had first preserved in themselves, to the point of death, true and right phroneo – doctrine.

 “I,” St. John, “appeal to you,” Christians “to be alert and serious-minded in the Lord at all times.
 May we endure all painful things bravely so that we may obtain those everlasting and pure blessings in Christ Jesus our Lord.”